σοφία: Wisdom in the Wandering

 A: Absolutely.
 If we’re not giving all of who we are to our music and the stage, the audience won’t believe it.
 I feel our generation can see through facades so easily, so we all take genuine connection incredibly seriously.
 And it starts with us as a family; if we’re not on the same page as brothers, it often feels forced.
 We always want people to feel that there’s something more for them, that there is more to this crazy life and world we live in.
 That’s everything to us; everyone deserves that reality.

 After their set, I met them outside at one of the picnic tables.
 It started with JMike and John, but the rest of the band appeared gradually, until suddenly we were all sitting there.
-They didn’t try to convince me of anything; we just talked.
+We just talked.

 About growing up.